 1. Indian Gooseberry (Amla)

 A wonder berry from India.
 It’s believed to be one of the most important medicinal plants in Indian medicine.
-Amla is often used to to treat a variety of diseases and has powerful anti inflammatory effects from its rich composition of phytochemicals.
+Amla is often used to treat a variety of diseases and has powerful anti-inflammatory effects from its rich composition of phytochemicals.

 Amla can be used for hair growth in three different ways: